What are your office hours?

 Email Director of Student Disability Services Doug Lawson at firstname.lastname@example.org for steps to take to increase your extended time.

-Do I have to fill out an Exam Appointment Request Form for every test, and quiz I want to take in the SDS testing room?
+Do I have to fill out an Exam Appointment Request Form for every test and quiz that I want to take in the SDS testing room?

 Yes.
 Please see the exam request form page on our website.
-Please be advised that the office is open Monday through Friday from 8:30 a.m. to 4 p.m.
-Requests recieved during the weekend or a holiday will be responded to as soon as possible when the office reopens.
+Please be advised that the office is open Monday through Friday from 8:30 a.m.-4:00 p.m.
+Requests received during the weekend or a holiday will be responded to as soon as possible when the office reopens.

 Why can't I bring my cell phone into the testing room in cases where I might be expecting an emergency phone call?

 To ensure the integrity of the exam, we ask that students leave behind all belongings that could give them an unfair advantage over their classmates.
 We ask that you make arrangements with others to let them know when and where you will be testing and to call SDS if there is an emergency.